Rules and Regulations

 1. All players shall be in the batting lineup unless a player opts out.
 Once a player chooses not to bat, they are out of the game from that point forward.

-5. Substitute players: may play catcher, right field, right-center at the Coaches discretion, or first base by mutual agreement of both coaches.
+7. Substitute players: Are allowed to play catcher, right field, or right-center at the Coaches discretion, or first base by mutual agreement of both coaches.

-7. Substitute players must be a registered league players.
+9. Substitute players must be registered league players.

 D. Game Duration and Scoring